Elis Paprika: In popular culture

 Elis Paprika is part of soundtracks in popular culture, mainly, but not exclusively in Mexico.
 Her song "Tarde o Temprano" can be heard in episode two, season 1 of the TV series Soy Tu Fan by Canana Films, and Once TV Mexico, presented on MTV.
 Her song “Love Love Love” is in the final scene of the Chilean Film Que Pena Tu Boda's soundtrack from 2011.
 Her songs "Happy", "Give Me Love", and "Texas" are included in the soundtrack of the Mexican film Amor Xtremo from Buenavista Pictures.
 Her song "Mucho" can be heard in Mexican Film Llamando a un Angel’s soundtrack by Disney Pictures, Karma Films, and Fidecine, 2008.
 Her voice was recorded for the original score of Mexican short film Jacinta, winner of the Festival de Cine de Morelia (Morelia Film Festival), and shown at the Cannes Film Festival, from director Karla Castañeda.
 Her song "Feliz" can be Heard in the soundtrack of Mexican Film 31 Días from Goliat Films, 2013.
-Her song "Now Girls Rule" is featured in Amazons's original series Diablo Guardián, season 1, episode 4.
-Elis Paprika's songs "Feliz", "Me Desperté", "Love Love Love", "Mucho", and "Boogie Boogie" are part of the soundtrack of Mexican film Lo Que Podríamos Ser, directed by Javier Colinas, that premiered on April 13, 2018.
-Her song "Stupid Song" is part of the motion picture soundtrack of the Mexican film Plan V, released in August, 2018 and directed by Fez Noriega.
+Her song "Now Girls Rule" is featured in Amazon's original series Diablo Guardián, season 1, episode 4.
+Elis Paprika's songs "Feliz", "Me Desperté", "Love Love Love", "Mucho", and "Boogie Boogie" are part of the soundtrack of Mexican film Lo Que Podríamos Ser, directed by Javier Colinas, which premiered on April 13, 2018.
+Her song "Stupid Song" is part of the motion picture soundtrack of the Mexican film Plan V, released in August 2018 and directed by Fez Noriega.
 "Stupid Song" was also used by 2019 FICG (Guadalajara International Cinema Festival) to promote 2019's Maguey Award.
 Elis Paprika began a new side of her career as a TV host on February 17, 2021, producing "El Show De Now Girls Rule (The Now Girls Rule Show) through her Now Girls Rule organisation, aired on Vans' Channel 66.